JordanSpencerWu/old-website/_posts/book/2016/2016-12-30-smarter-faster-better.md

     <div class="collapsible-body" style="padding: 0 10px;">
       <p>Mental automation lets us choose, almost subconsciously, what to pay attention to and what to ignore.
 As automation become more common, the risks that our attention spans will fail have risen.
 Errors are particularly likely when people are forced to toggle between automaticity and focus.</p>

-      <p>"cognitive tunneling" - a mental glitch that sometimes occurs when our rains are forced to transition abruptly from relaxed automation to panicked attention.</p>
+      <p>"cognitive tunneling" - a mental glitch that sometimes occurs when our brain are forced to transition abruptly from relaxed automation to panicked attention.</p>

       <p>We can learn techniques to get better at toggling between relaxation and concentration, but they require practice and a desire to remain engaged.</p>